cruix89/cruix-music-archiver/README.md

 - **smart caches and config files**
   folders, cache and configuration files in the /config directory for full control of execution processes.

+- **smart tag search engines by apis**
+  genre search engines, missing covers and artist images automatically

+- **smart correction and normalization of tags and files**
+  a large library of patches are applied to standardize and correct filenames and tags

+- **unofficial albums and disambiguation**
+  unofficial albums are moved to a specific directory for library cleanup.
+  artists with ambiguous names are correctly renamed by adding valid information using a disambiguation library

 - **LUFS-based normalization**
-  audio processing using [ffmpeg](https://github.com/FFmpeg/FFmpeg) to calculate the audio LUFS and normalize the entire library, using the same parameters that major streaming platforms use.
-Improving the sound experience and reducing volume differences between different sounds
+  audio processing using [ffmpeg](https://github.com/FFmpeg/FFmpeg) to calculate the audio LUFS and normalize the entire library,
+  using the same parameters that major streaming platforms use, improving the sound experience and reducing volume differences between different sounds

 - **designed for excellent compatibility with large media center projects**
   organized library for great viewing on [plex](https://github.com/plexinc/pms-docker) and [jellyfin](https://jellyfin.org/docs/general/installation/container/)